cranjesh/images-test/TheSoldiersLegacyThorough.md

 "Evidently," Holmes said lightly, brushing his hands off and stepping away.
 "Merely an observation."

+"Shall we speak with Katherine now?"
+I asked, knowing she would be waiting for us.
+Holmes nodded.
+"Yes.
+I believe Mrs. Blackwood might shed more light on these peculiarities."
+With that, we made our way to the drawing room.

 The mystery had only deepened, and as we prepared to interview Katherine Blackwood, I suspected the answer lay in Edward's final days at Fort Kalyan.

 ## Chapter 3: The Widow's Tale